casangi/casadocs/markdown/imaging/synthesis-imaging/wide-band-imaging.md

 # Options in CASA for wideband imaging

 <div class="alert alert-warning">
 **WARNING**: Wideband mosaicing is still in its commissioning phase and not officially endorsed in CASA 5.5.
-With *deconvolver=\'mtmfs\'* for multi-term imaging including wideband primary beam correction, *gridder=\'awproject\'* has a known bug and should not be used.
-For *gridder=\'mosaic\'* the uncertainties in the derived spectral index may be larger than the xxx.alpha.error images would imply, with or without the use of conjbeams, because of systematic issues that are currently being evaluated.
+With *deconvolver='mtmfs'* for multi-term imaging including wideband primary beam correction, *gridder='awproject'* has a known bug and should not be used.
+For *gridder='mosaic'* the uncertainties in the derived spectral index may be larger than the xxx.alpha.error images would imply, with or without the use of conjbeams, because of systematic issues that are currently being evaluated.
 Development/commissioning of wideband mosaicing is ongoing and will be available in a next CASA release.
 </div>